 (1) In this regulation —

-“RBA rate” means the daily representative rate used by the Reserve Bank of Australia.
+RBA rate means the daily representative rate used by the Reserve Bank of Australia.

 (2) Where, for the purposes of determining the amount of royalty payable for a mineral, it is necessary to convert an amount or a price (other than a price to which subregulation (3) applies) to Australian currency, the conversion is to be calculated using the average of the RBA rates for the quarter in which the shipment date for the mineral occurred.